Skip to content Accessibility statement

 Choosing departments and modules

-• Undergraduate students can apply for modules in up to two departments per semester or a maximum of three departments in an academic year
+• Undergraduate students can apply for modules in up to two departments per semester.
+Students studying with us for two semesters can apply for a maximum of three departments, provided that their 'home' department at York remains the same across both semesters.

-• Postgraduate taught students can apply to one department and study for a maximum of two semesters (equivalent to one full academic year)
+• Postgraduate taught students can apply to one department and study for a maximum of two semesters.

 Your module combinations might be limited by timetable constraints, and we give priority to modules taught by the same department and level of study.
 Your module registration is confirmed either during the vacation period before your arrival or at the start of your first semester.
 Module availability may vary annually, and we cannot guarantee admission to specific modules.